 The Broadcast Problem

-Here we assume a designated party, often called the leader (or dealer) that has some input $v$.
-A protocol that solves Broadcast must have the following properties.
+Here there is a designated party, often called the leader (or dealer), with input $v$.
+A protocol that solves Broadcast must have the following properties:

 Agreement: no two honest parties decide on different values.

-Validity: if the leader is honest then $v$ must be the decision value.
+Validity: if the leader is honest, then the decision value must be $v$, and all honest parties must terminate.

-Termination: all honest parties must eventually decide on a value in $V$ and terminate.
+For synchrony: Termination: all honest parties must eventually decide on some value in $V$ and terminate.

-Broadcast and Agreement are deeply connected.
+Broadcast and Agreement are deeply connected in synchrony.
 A nice exercise is to solve Broadcast given Agreement.
 Another good exercise is to solve Agreement given Broadcast.
 You can find this solution in this post.

 Please leave comments on Twitter.